 Money was a constraint, so I jumped at an offer from Eleanor Millard to accompany her to Cuba as her translator.
 She was working in the Yukon as a specialist in adult education, and wanted to see a museum in Havana dedicated to Cuba’s 1961 Literacy Campaign.
 Che Guevara had asked Fidel Castro to make 1961 the year of education, laying the foundation for many other improvements to Cuban life that followed.
 In a few years, the campaign successfully lifted Cuba’s literacy rate from 77% to virtually 100%.
 Eleanor wanted to understand the significance of the campaign and see what Cuba was currently doing to support literacy.
 While no longer a political figure in the Yukon — she had been elected in 1974 as the youngest ever Member of the territorial Legislative Assembly and was the Minister of Education in the Yukon Government for a term — Eleanor was committed to working with the Yukon’s First Nations and other communities marginalized from the benefits of literacy.
 We knew each other from her frequent visits to Dawson.

 Our two weeks in Cuba began in Havana on New Year's Eve, the launch of the anniversary of the revolution.
 We watched Fidel Castro's long speech on the hotel TV while sipping Jamaican rum Eleanor had brought from her father’s home in Kingston.
-In the following days, I made the arrangements for us to travel to the Isla de Joventud, the second-largest Cuban island.
+In the following days, I made arrangements for us to travel to the Isla de Joventud, the second-largest Cuban island.
 It hosted residential colleges for youth from Angola, Namibia and Mozambique.
 Cuba’s ties to African socialist movements had begun a decade earlier, and involved thousands of troops in Angola.
 Cuba had a strategic influence too on Namibian struggles against apartheid policies imposed there by South Africa.
 Eleanor interviewed African youth in several schools, while I translated.

 Eleanor’s progressive politics, and the socialist art on the streets of Havana, had a strong impact on me.
 So did the beautiful Latin American women that were also taking in the sites and nightlife of Cuba.
 While Eleanor took time on her own to visit the literacy museum, I travelled with an Argentinian woman to the town of Trinidad on the south coast.
 We had difficulty finding a hotel because we had strayed from the pre-paid rooms all tourists had to book before entering Cuba.
 Eventually, we found a vacancy on the edge of town, only to be awakened an hour after falling asleep.
 “Your time is up”, the hotel attendant told us, “move on or pay for another hour.”

 Mexico stirred my sexual life as well as my politics.
 I had traded my Yukon plaid for the white Mexican peasant shirt, still paired with brown corduroy pants and thick leather belts, and introduced myself as a Canadian from Dawson City.
 The package was attractive.
 San Miguel, with its large expatriate community, two art schools and many language institutes serving travelling youth, was a sexually active community.
 Young American and Latin American women and men were open to and available for casual sex.
 Unlike most Mexican communities of the time, openly gay men and women were safe from harassment.
 The AIDS crisis had not yet started, and the ethos of the town still echoed the closing years of the sexual revolution that had begun in the 1960s.
 By the time my parents came to visit for Christmas, a year after my arrival in Mexico, I had lost most of my earlier shyness.
 I was carefree, and hedonistic within the bounds of a quiet, friendly personality.
-The pleasure seeking did not, however, receive the attention to detail I gave to art and observation of Mexican culture.
+The pleasure seeking, and relationships with women, did not, however, receive the attention to detail and constancy I gave to art and observation of Mexican culture.
+Quantity prevailed over quality.
 The paradox of youth wasted on the young, a phrase coined by George Bernard Shaw, seems so evident now.

 Photo: Self-portrait, 1978.